Account Linking Concepts for Alexa Skills

-This topic describes OAuth 2.0 concepts in the context of the most common account-linking implementation for Alexa skills: Alexa-app only account linking with the authorization code grant.
+This topic describes OAuth 2.0 concepts in the context of the most common account-linking implementation for Alexa skills: Alexa-app only account linking with the authorization code grant type.
 Less common variants of account linking such as a different grant type (implicit grant) or an alternate flow (app-to-app account linking) share many of the same concepts but are not described here.

 - URIs that account linking uses

 - Related topics